zobront/audits/README.md

 # zachobront audit reports

-this repo holds some auditing projects i've done that are allowed to be shared publicly.
+this repo holds a selection of recent auditing projects i've done that can be shared publicly.

 ### past audits